-DFG MAK Germ Cell Mutagen Categories (continued): 3B: Substances that are suspected of being germ cell mutagens because of their genotoxic effects in mammalian somatic cell in vivo; in exceptional cases, substances for which there are no in vivo data, but that are clearly mutagenic in vitro and structurally related to known in vivo mutagens.
+DFG MAK Germ Cell Mutagen Categories: 1: Germ cell mutagens that have been shown to increase the mutant frequency in the progeny of exposed humans.
+2: Germ cell mutagens that have been shown to increase the mutant frequency in the progeny of exposed mammals.
+3A: Substances that have been shown to induce genetic damage in germ cells of human of animals, or which produce mutagenic effects in somatic cells of mammals in vivo and have been shown to reach the germ cells in an active form.
+3B: Substances that are suspected of being germ cel mutagens because of their genotoxic effects in mammalian somatic cell in vivo; in exceptional cases, substances for which there are no in vivo data, but that are clearly mutagenic in vitro and structurally related to known in vivo mutagens.
 4: Not applicable (Category 4 carcinogenic substances are those with non-genotoxic mechanisms of action.
 By definition, germ cell mutagens are genotoxic.
 Therefore, a Category 4 for germ cell mutagens cannot apply.
 At some time in the future, it is conceivable that a Category 4 could be established for genotoxic substances with primary targets other than DNA [e.g. purely aneugenic substances] if research results make this seem sensible.)
 5: Germ cell mutagens, the potency of which is considered to be so low that, provided the MAK value is observed, their contribution to genetic risk for humans is expected not to be significant.
+DFG MAK Pregnancy Risk Group Classification: Group A: A risk of damage to the developing embryo or fetus has been unequivocally demonstrated.
+Exposure of pregnant women can lead to damage of the developing organism, even when MAK and BAT Biological Tolerance Value for Working Materials) values are observed.
+Group B: Currently available information indicates a risk of damage to the developing embryoor fetus must be considered to be probable.
+Damage to the developing organism cannot be excluded when pregnant women are exposed, even when MAK and BAT values are observed.
+Group C: There is no reason to fear a risk of damage to the developing embry o or fetus when MAK and BAT values are observed.
+Group D: Classification in one of the groups A-C is not yet possible because, although the data available may indicate a trend, they are not sufficient for final evaluation